AdaCore/spark2014/docs/ug/alfa.rst

 ------------------

-Based on the generated :ref:`summary file` for each source unit, GNATprove generates global project statistics in file ``statistics.txt``.
+Based on the generated :ref:`summary file` for each source unit, GNATprove generates global project statistics in file ``gnatprove.out``.
 The statistics
 detail:

 * what percentage and number of subprograms are in Alfa